devnull-cz/c-prog-lang/modules/arrays-and-functions-2.md

 }
 ```

-Some compilers have dropped the support for K&R definitions or will drop soon.
+Some compilers have dropped the support for K&R definitions or will drop it
+soon.

 ## Function is not object